doevelopper/cfsos/docs/Secured/SDD.md

 This document describes the software design for a secure embedded Linux system running on a Raspberry Pi 3, intended for use as the brain of a robotic/unmanned system.
 It emphasizes security considerations throughout the design.

-**1. Introduction**
+1. **Introduction**

     This section sets the stage for the Software Design Description (SDD) by defining its purpose, scope, intended audience, and providing a brief overview of the robotic system the embedded Linux system will control.

-   **1.1 Purpose**
+   1.1. **Purpose**
         The primary purpose of this Software Design Description (SDD) is to provide a comprehensive and detailed blueprint of the software architecture, components, interfaces, and security considerations for an embedded Linux system running on a Raspberry Pi 3.
 This system will serve as the central processing unit, or "brain," of a robotic/unmanned system.
 This document aims to be a single source of truth for all software-related aspects of the project, facilitating development, testing, integration, deployment, and maintenance.
 Furthermore, it explicitly emphasizes the security aspects of the system, addressing potential vulnerabilities and mitigation strategies.

-   **1.2 Scope**
+   1.2. **Scope**

     This SDD specifically covers the software components residing and executing on the Raspberry Pi 3.
 This includes:
     *   The embedded Linux operating system (OS) and its configuration.